 You are a creative person, someone who is inspired by art.
 Who is your favourite artist?
-What kind of artworks impress you?
+What kind of artwork impresses you?

-What can you wish for those artists who are just starting their career?
+What can you wish for those artists who are just starting their careers?

-This interview was provided by FprBuro, Natalia Kapchuk’s press office.
+This interview and associated images were provided by FprBuro, Natalia Kapchuk’s press office.